datajoint/sciops-workshop/README.md

-# DataJoint SciOps Roadmap Brainstorm
+# Automated Workflows Roadmap Brainstorm | Houston | Sep 6-7

-The DataJoint team and the Johns Hopkins University Applied Physics Lab will hold a three-day workshop to define the roadmap for automated research workflows in neuroscience.
+The DataJoint team and the Johns Hopkins University Applied Physics Lab will hold a two-day workshop to define the roadmap for automated research workflows in neuroscience.
 The workshop will be held at the [DataJoint office in Houston, TX](https://www.datajoint.com/about).

 The workshop will identify general directions for addressing the challenges in team science and data-driven research workflows.